AnthonyDickson/dotfiles/README.md

 # Dotfiles

-This repo contains config files for various programs I use such as zsh, kitty, LunarVim, and git.
+This repo contains config files for various programs I use such as zsh, kitty, Neovim, and git.
 I manage my dotfiles with [chezmoi](https://www.chezmoi.io/) which is required for you to use these files without modification.

 Files in ./unmanaged_config are not directly managed by chezmoi.
 This allows progams to freely modify these files.
 Use this folder for files such as lock files.

-## Installation
+## Installation (macOS)

 1. Install Nix if not installed already:
     ```shell